Cloud Ctrl

 💡 Exports created at the billing account level include all subscriptions under that billing scope, reducing the need for individual exports.

 Step 4.
-Connect in Cloud Ctrl
+Add a Credential in Cloud Ctrl

 • Azure Tenant ID